Lạng Sơn province: Middle Ages

-Although the Guangxi Army had been forced to retreat in the October battles, its commanders had not given up all hope of breaking into the Delta.
+While the Guangxi Army had been forced to retreat in the October battles, its commanders had not given up all hope of breaking into the Delta.
 Driven partly by sheer hunger and partly by the knowledge that the French would sooner or later move against Lạng Sơn, the Chinese renewed their efforts to gain a foothold in the Luc Nam valley in December.
 The action at Ha Ho was the first indication that a major move was afoot.
-A week after this engagement a force of 12,000 Chinese troops from the Guangxi Army occupied the distinctive conical hill of Phja Pò, 18 km to the east of Chu, and began to lay out a large fortified camp.
-The Chinese force was under the command of Wang Debang, one of the Guangxi Army's more competent generals, who had defeated a French column in June 1884 in the Bắc Lệ ambush.
+A week after this engagement a force of 12,000 Chinese troops from the Guangxi Army occupied the conical hill of Phja Pò, 18 km to the east of Chu, and began to lay out a fortified camp.
+The Chinese force was under the command of Wang Debang, who had defeated a French column in June 1884 in the Bắc Lệ ambush.
 (Note: Lung Chang, 332.)

 The famished Chinese soldiers plundered all the villages in the area for food, earning the hatred and resentment of the Tonkinese farmers.
-On 23 December the villagers of Lien Son came to the French headquarters at Chu and alerted Lieutenant-Colonel Donnier to the presence of a large Chinese force around Núi Bóp.
+On 23 December the villagers of Lien Son came to the French headquarters at Chu and alerted Lieutenant-Colonel Donnier to the presence of a Chinese force around Núi Bóp.
 (Note: Lecomte, Lang-Son, 154.)

 The French could not allow a force of 12,000 Chinese to remain at Núi Bop, uncomfortably close to their main base at Chu and threatening the flank of the expeditionary corps when it eventually set off for Lạng Sơn.
-Brière de l'Isle reinforced the Chu garrison in late December, and in early January 1885 de Négrier was ordered to take the offensive against the Chinese.
+Brière de l'Isle reinforced the Chu garrison in December, and in January 1885 de Négrier was ordered to take the offensive against the Chinese.
 (Note: Lecomte, Lang-Son, 155.)

 De Négrier's column was drawn from both the 1st and 2nd brigades of the Tonkin Expeditionary Corps.
 It included a marine infantry battalion under the command of chef de bataillon Mahias, de Mibielle's Turco battalion and two companies of Tonkinese riflemen.
 The column also included the 111th and 143rd line battalions and Jourdy and de Saxcé's batteries.
 (Note: Mahias's battalion consisted of the 25th, 29th, 34th and 36th companies, 1st Marine Infantry Regiment (captains Tailland, Salles, Hougnon and Bourguignon).
 De Mibielle's Turco battalion was the 3rd Battalion, 3rd Algerian Rifle Regiment (captains Camper, Chirouze, Polère and Valet).)

 Battle of Phja Pò (or Núi Bóp in Annamese).